-The first of these is the presence of small red welts on the surface of the dog’s skin, which will often appear as clusters of isolated dots instead of a large rash or blisters (such as those caused by nettles or poison ivy).
-Bloodsucking insects will also leave behind droppings, which will appear as small black and red balls on the surface of the skin.
+The first of these is the presence of small red welts on the surface of the dog’s skin, which may often appear as clusters of isolated dots instead of a large rash or blisters (such as those caused by nettles or poison ivy).
+Some insects can also leave behind droppings, which will appear as small black and red balls on the surface of the skin.
 The third distinctive symptom is the presence of egg casings on the skin, which range in color from black to grey and indicate the presence of a parasitic infestation such as fleas.

 There are two main causes of irritation for the dog: the injection of venom or poison via the bite, or the movement of insects across an already bitten area.
 This results in scratching or gnawing of the affected area as the animal tries to soothe the itching and soreness.
 To diagnose the problem, the vet will typically conduct a physical examination and then try to capture the insect for examination if possible.

 For more information on insect bites, be sure to check out our condition guide, Bug Bite Allergies in Dogs.

 How Do I Treat My Dog’s Bug Bites?

 Fortunately, it is relatively simple for a vet to treat most insect bites or for you to do it yourself at home.
 The majority of dogs will simply need some time for the swelling to subside and for the irritation to disappear, though soothing creams and antihistamines can speed the recovery process up.
 You should, however, be careful to only use products that have been specially formulated for dogs, as some products contain chemicals that they may find toxic.